Brandon Burke

 Brandon Burke is an Australian actor.
 For his performance in Glenview High he won the 1978 Logie Award for Best New Talent.

+Early life and education

+Burke graduated from the National Institute of Dramatic Art in Sydney.

+Career

+Burke has had a long theatre career.

-Major screen roles he has played include rebellious student Tony Moore in the late 70s series Glenview High and the lead role of Dr. Chris Gilchrist in the 1994 TV series Wedlocked He appeared in TV mini series adaptations The Harp in the South and its sequel Poor Man's Orange.
+Major screen roles he has played include rebellious student Tony Moore in the late 70s series Glenview High and the lead role of Dr. Chris Gilchrist in the 1994 TV series Wedlocked He appeared in television miniseries adaptations The Harp in the South and its sequel Poor Man's Orange.

-Burke, a NIDA graduate, also has a long theatre career.